Johnfavour20/Nwangele-LGA-Small-Business-Loan-Support/README.md

 ## 2. Core Features

 ### For All Users
-- **Secure Authentication:** Role-based login for Applicants, Loan Officers, and Admins.
+- **Secure Authentication:** Role-based login for Applicants, Loan Officers, and Admins (using in-browser mock data).
 - **Fully Responsive Design:** Flawless user experience on desktop, tablet, and mobile devices.
 - **Dark/Light Mode:** Theme toggling for user comfort.